haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md

 You don't need to know anything about Python, dbt or data vault.
 To have a completely clean environment for this setup, we used a virtual machine with Ubuntu 22.04.

-Our host machine is Windows, so we used Hyper V Manager to create the virtual machine.
+Our host machine is Windows (You will need Windows 10 64Bit Professional Edition at least), so we used Hyper V Manager to create the virtual machine.

 Open Hyper-V-Manager/Action/create new virtual machine --> Choose Ubuntu (newest LTS)